daichou03/AnchoredDensestSubgraph/README.md

 A = readIN("eucore.in", "../Example_SCC/")
 ```

-This algorithm can work on any unweighted, undirected graph.
+This algorithm can work on larger unweighted, undirected graph you downloaded.
-The accepted format of the input graph:
+`readIN()` accepts the following format:

 - The first line is the number of vertices and the number of edges respectively.
-- The remaining lines are the list of edges, vertices are 1-indexed.
+- The remaining lines are the list of edges (only 1 direction is needed), vertices are 1-indexed.

 Example:
 5 8